stanleymho/CourseProject/README.md

 # Run sentimentgraph.py to create the Sentiment Trend Graph.
 #
 $ ./sentimentgraph.py sentiment.json
-Loading sentiment data, it will take a minute or two ...
+Loading sentiment data from sentiment.json, it will take a minute or two ...
 Loaded 2000 sentiment data ...
 Loaded 4000 sentiment data ...
 Loaded 6000 sentiment data ...